kaylaoneill/geom99/timelog.md

     - Deploying and working on it: https://github.com/kaylaoneill/geom99/blob/main/CitizenReporter.md
 - Update problem statement with edit suggestions from Shawn - 15 minutes
 - Meet with Shawn during Lab time- 15 minutes
-- Meet with group after meeting with Shawn to chat next steps & touch base on solutions: 20 minutes
+- Meet with group after meeting with Shawn to chat next steps & touch base on solutions: 15 minutes

 - Weekly total for Web: 2
+- Total of all tasks above: 3.25

 ## Week 11
 - Weekly total: